 This picture, sent to us by Jo Smith, collected three correct answers.
 Well done Isobel, Carl and Carol.
 It is one of the three small ponds in Stoney Bottom on the Grayshott side of the watersplash (which itself was the location of photo number 1).

 The exact origin of these ponds has not so far been established, except to say that they are almost certainly not connected to the much larger ponds further down.
-At the moment we think they were probably built by Edward I’Anson some time around 1870 to provide a water supply to his mansion of Heather Lodge.
+At the moment we think they were probably built by Edward I’Anson some time around 1882 to provide a water supply to his mansion of Heather Lodge.
 They are obviously artificial; the quarries to make the dams (also known as penstocks) can be seen beside the footpath.
-The Ordnance Survey map of 1895 shows the lowest and largest pond to have a pump house installed in the dam, almost certainly a ram pump.
+The lowest and largest pond had a ram pump house installed at the foot of the dam.
 The series of ponds would have provided both a head of water to power the pump and a constant supply fed by the little springs.
 There’s no sign of the pump now.

-I’Anson bought the so-called Grayshott Park Estate in 1861 for £137.
+I’Anson bought the so-called Grayshott Park Estate in 1861.
 This was almost all of the land between Waggoners Wells Lane and Ruffit Lane from west to east, and Headley Road and Stoney Bottom from north to south.
-In all about 75 acres at an average price of slightly under £1.83 per acre!
+This land, about 73 acres in all, had sold at the 1851 Enclosure auction for £137, an average price of slightly under £1.83 per acre!
+We don’t know what I’Anson paid for it.
 Upon it he built Heather Lodge, approximately on the spot of the fairly new houses behind St Joseph’s Church.

 Walkers along Stoney Bottom will have noticed the dry stone wall which runs for hundreds of yards from the far corner of Ruffits right down towards the ponds.
 We think that this wall was built by I’Anson as his boundary.
 The actual parish boundary at the time, which would originally have been I’Anson’s property boundary, in fact runs three feet in front of the face of the wall.
 This is a very traditional arrangement; the owner of a wall, hedge or ditch had to build it entirely within their land, and leave a space in which to maintain its outer side without having to trespass on neigbouring property.
 Further down the boundary runs through the middle of the ponds, which means that half of them were actually in Bramshott parish.
 This might be the clue to a reported dispute in 1886 between I’Anson and his new neighbour James Mowatt, concerning water in Stoney Bottom.
 Mowatt had just bought Kingswood Firs and in that year he was building his new mansion.
 It seems likely that I’Anson had perhaps been a bit naughty and made his ponds on land that was strictly speaking not his own.
 One imagines that Grayshott’s resident community of small-time rustic squatters and opportunists might have felt that the big man’s halo had slipped a little with this episode.
 The ponds are still there so presumably the two men reached an agreement.